-Go to a SSS branch (if you are a Philippine HR, you would go the SSS branch that services your company), and present your documents.
+Go to a SSS branch (if you are a Philippine HR, you would go to the SSS branch that services your company), and present your documents.

 You will have to queue and go to the correct window and as before make sure that you keep proof that you have filed the Philippine Maternity Benefit to be claimed/reconsidered.
-This is usually an acknowledgement stub.
+This is usually an acknowledgment stub.

-You will really need to follow up with the SSS – try to call if you can but it is often very busy or that no one picks up the phone, so sometimes it is just best to go.
+You will really need to follow up with the SSS – try to call if you can but it is often very busy or no one picks up the phone, so sometimes it is just best to go.

 What do I do if the SSS Maternity Leave benefit is less than the “should-be” Maternity Leave Calculation?

 In case the SSS Maternity Leave benefit given is less than the should be SSS Maternity leave computation, you can request readjustment on the SSS portal.